MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-a-rule-to-verify-a-contact-email-address.md

 We add a contact email to the player using [AddOrUpdateContactEmail](xref:titleid.playfabapi.com.client.accountmanagement.addorupdatecontactemail).

 > [!NOTE]
 > A **Contact Email** field in a Player Profile is different from the **Login Email** field on a Player Profile, even though they may both contain the same email address.
-Anytime you send email to the player, it will only go to the contact email address.
+Any time you send email to the player, it will *only* go to the contact email address.

 ### C# code example

 In the following example, we log in a player, then add a contact email using [AddOrUpdateContactEmail](xref:titleid.playfabapi.com.client.accountmanagement.addorupdatecontactemail).
-Make sure the email address associated with the player is one that you have access to.
+Make sure the email address associated with the player is one that you can access.

 ```csharp
 void AddContactEmailToPlayer()